Henry Moore Grants: further information

 Applications are first assessed for eligibility, and any application not meeting our criteria will be rejected.

-All eligible applications are then assessed by our Grants Administrator, and either shortlisted for consideration at the next Grants Committee meeting, or rejected at this point.
+All eligible applications are then assessed by our Grants Manager, and either shortlisted for consideration at the next Grants Committee meeting, or rejected at this point.
 Applicants will be sent an email if their application was not successful at this stage.